TommyJones/textmineR/cran-comments.md

-Note that this is a first-time submission of textmineR.
+Note that this is a second submission of textmineR.
+I've addressed the comments I received in the following ways:

+I have restructured most example code so it can be checked as part of the submission process.
+I did this by creating some data that the examples can run off of, without throwing the check error about parallel processes.

+I have removed RcppArmadillo from the imports.
+(I was incorrect that this removal caused an error.
+The error I was thinking of was from another source.)

 ### Test environments
 * local OS X install, R 3.2.3